APPLICATIONS ARE NOW OPEN! – DEADLINE: May 31, 2023 (23:59)

-The Public Affairs Section of U.S. Mission Ghana is pleased to announce the annual call for applications for the Fulbright African Research Scholar Program (ARSP), sometimes referred to as the Fulbright Visiting Scholar Program, for the 2023/2024 academic year.
+The Public Affairs Section of U.S. Mission Ghana is pleased to announce the annual call for applications for the Fulbright African Research Scholar Program, also referred to as the Fulbright Visiting Scholar Program, for the 2024/2025 academic year.

-The Fulbright African Research Scholar Program (ARSP) is funded by the U.S. Department of State and administered by the Institute of International Education (IIE).
+The Fulbright African Research Scholar Program (FARSP) is funded by the U.S. Department of State and administered by the Institute of International Education (IIE).

 The Fulbright ARSP offers faculty members from tertiary or research institutions in Ghana the opportunity to take part in two categories of grants: Research Grants and Program and Curriculum Development Grants.

 Awards of 3 to 9 months are offered for Ghanaian university faculty or research institute professionals to conduct research in any academic discipline at a U.S. academic or research institution beginning no earlier than August 2024 and no later than March 2025.
 Applicants must hold a doctorate or equivalent terminal degree in their fields at the time of application.
 Important!
 Preference will be given to individuals who have at least three years of university teaching experience and a productive scholarly record.

 Program and Curriculum Development Grants:

 Awards of 3 to 5 months are offered for Ghanaian university faculty or administrators to conduct research in any academic discipline at a U.S. academic or research institution beginning no earlier than August 2023 and no later than March 2024.
 Proposals should be linked to professional duties and demonstrate how the scholar will use the knowledge gained to develop new courses, curricula, or other academic programs at the home institution.
 These grants are designed for university faculty or administrators with less experience and who may not have had recent access to research or instructional developments in their disciplines.
 Important!
 A doctorate degree is not required, but applicants must hold a minimum of a master’s or equivalent graduate degree at the time of application.